alma4rebi/swift-programming-language/book/Properties.md

         static var maxInputLevelForAllChannels = 0
         var currentLevel: Int = 0 {
             didSet {
-                if currentLevel &gt; AudioChannel.thresholdLevel {
+                if currentLevel > AudioChannel.thresholdLevel {
                     // cap the new audio level to the threshold level currentLevel = AudioChannel.thresholdLevel
                 }
-                if currentLevel &gt; AudioChannel.maxInputLevelForAllChannels {
+                if currentLevel > AudioChannel.maxInputLevelForAllChannels {
                     // store this as the new overall maximum input level AudioChannel.maxInputLevelForAllChannels = currentLevel
                 }